illfate2/memory-manager/README.md

 ## Author
  Ilya Hontarau, Maria Zhirko
 ## Description
-Is an implementation of segmented paging schema memory allocation(5 variant).
-Main memory is diveded into segment table, each row is a segment that point to page table, each page points to fixed size memory space, in which memory allocations of blocks are done.
+Is an implementation of segmented paging memory allocation schema(5-th variant).
+Main memory is diveded into segment table, each row is a segment that points to the page table, each page points to fixed size memory space, in which memory allocations of blocks are done.\
-NOTE: we are using old interface of this laba.
+**_NOTE: we are using the old interface of this lab._**

 ### Generate Makefile:
 ```bash